-Whether you’re an entrepreneur, wearing all of the hats, and researching search engine optimization for your own efforts, or you’re looking to hone your professional skills, this SEO Websites for Beginners article is for you!
+Whether you’re a wearing-all-of-the-hats entrepreneur and researching search engine optimization for your own efforts, or you’re looking to hone your professional skills, this SEO Websites for Beginners article is for you!

-We get a lot of questions about SEO from our clients, some who simply receive an email alert about something happening to their website that doesn’t make sense, or those who want to learn more about what it is and the work involved.
-In this article we cover the following topics to help you learn more about search engine optimization:
+I get a lot of questions about SEO from my clients, some who simply receive an email alert about their website that doesn’t quite make sense, or those who want to learn more about what optimization is and the work involved.
+In this article, I cover some popular topics to guide you through learning more about search engine optimization:

 Table of Contents

-Grab your beverage of choice, maybe a snack, or perhaps your favourite stim/fidget toy and start bookmarking these helpful SEO Websites for Beginners and learn more about SEO!
+Grab a snack and start bookmarking these helpful SEO Websites for Beginners to learn more about SEO!

 1. The Beginner’s Guide to SEO